UniQHW/EasyButton_Bash-Button/README.md

 ### Installation

-To flash the Arduino with the bash button handler, import the [arduino directory](https://github.com/UniQHW/EasyButton_Bash-Button/tree/master/arduino) as a project into a Arduino IDE.
+To flash the Arduino with the bash button handler, import the [arduino/Main.ino](https://github.com/UniQHW/EasyButton_Bash-Button/tree/master/arduino) file into a Arduino IDE.

-For the online IDE, it is required to provide the project as a zip.
-To do so, simply compress the directory as a zip and import it into the IDE.

 In order for the handler to build successfully, my easy button handler interface library is required .
 To import the handler interface, [simply follow this guide](https://github.com/UniQHW/EasyButton_EasyButtonHandler/README.md#installation)